ngine-io/scalr/docs/policy_configs.md

 ## Random Policy

 For testing purpose, random metric to get some action.
+Also available under the name `dummy`.

 ```yaml
 policy: